weixsong/elasticlunr.js/README.md

 });
 ```

 Then elasticlunr.js will not store the JSON documents, this will reduce the index size, but also bring some inconvenience such as update a document or delete a document by document id or reference.
-Actually most of the time user will not udpate or delete a document from index.
+Actually most of the time user will not update or delete a document from index.

 [API documentation](http://elasticlunr.com/docs/index.html) is available, as well as a [full working example](http://elasticlunr.com/example/index.html).